mertyildiran/descope-react-in-docker/README.md

-# React App with Docker
+# Descope React App with Docker

-This is a simple TypeScript-based React app which is built and served using Docker and Nginx.
+This is a simple TypeScript-based React app which show Descope flow is built and served using Docker and Nginx.

 ## Prerequisites